jasonwidrig/StateCapitalsQuiz/README.md

 The JS files come from the actual lambda

 The other project files came from an ask clone of the skill on Sep 8 2020

+The CORS config is for the S3 bucket set up for media files.

+Setting the default encryption for S3 to AES-256 seems to work best for the persistence adapter.